-Bright, herby, and packed with flavor, this Butter Bean & Couscous Tabbouleh Salad is a refreshing spin on a classic.
-Tossed with lemony garlic couscous, creamy white beans, crisp veggies, and tangy feta, it’s the perfect make-ahead side or light lunch.
+Bright, herby, and packed with flavor, this Butter Bean & Couscous Tabbouleh Salad is a creamy bean spin on a classic.
+Tossed with lemony garlic couscous, creamy white beans, crisp veggies, and tangy feta.
+Every time I make this salad I find that I can't stop taking bites until it's gone.

 Jump to: